 sudo dpkg -i libgstreamer*.deb

 Note: On HiDPI screens the app might not be scaled correctly.
-The current workaround for this is to edit the toggldesktop.desktop file (usually found in “/usr/share/applications/”) and set the “Exec” line to read:
+The current workaround is to setup the value of your desktop environment scale factor.

 Tracking time with the desktop agent is as simple as it could possibly be.
 Just fill in the details of the job you’re doing and click on the green “play” button to start the timer.
 To display more time entries from the past, scroll to the bottom and click on the “Load More” button.

 The app can display each time entry individually or as time entry groups.
 This behavior can be controlled by enabling/disabling the “Group similar time entries” option inside the Profile page.
 For more details about time entry grouping please open the Timer Page article.

 Toggl syncs all your entries back to the web automatically.
 However, if there is an issue with the app connecting to our server you may have unsynced entries.
 You will see a warning next to your entry in the form of a white exclamation point in the center of a gray triangle.
 If this happens please navigate to Account > Sync.
 If forcing sync doesn’t help please contact Toggl support.